loveencounterflow/coffee-script/README.md

 This example shows that:

-**①** `yield` can be used similar to a list, but without ever building that list, so you can build a list with arbitrary many elements, the limitation being *time* rather than *space*—a use case for this is reading huge files as streams, segmenting them into lines, and then yielding those lines to a processor.
-Stuff like this will become much more palatable once NodeJS implements true iteration using `for x of g` statements.
+* a generator can be used similar to a function that returns a list, but without ever building that list, so you can build a list with arbitrary many elements, the limitation being *time* rather than *space*—a use case for this is reading huge files as streams, segmenting them into lines, and then yielding those lines to a processor.
+Stuff like this will become much more palatable once NodeJS implements true iteration using something like `for x in/of g` constructs.

-② A `return` statement inside a generator function indicates the last value has just been reached (this again is different from Python, where a `return` in a generator function cannot return any value).
+* A `return` statement inside a generator function indicates the last value has just been reached (this again is different from Python, where a `return` in a generator function cannot return any value).

 ### Throwing Errors